 In addition, its 8-inch point blade penetrates the hardest and most compact soils without much effort.

 An excellent tool to give the first gardening lessons to your little ones.
-Black & Decker BD1515 is ideal for little yards and simple tasks.
+Radius Garden 22311 is ideal for little yards and simple tasks.

 Judging by its size, you might think that it isn’t the best shovel for digging in clay, but you’re wrong.
 The wide digging area of its steel blade can dig big holes in less time.
-To prevent blisters and shock absorbing its D-handle uses a soft material.
+To prevent blisters and shock absorbing its Root Slayer Nomad.

 It also has a heat-treated and powder covered blade for maximum strength.
 It can penetrate hard soils vertically and cut small roots without problems.
 It’s specially designed for simple tasks.
 It’s also the best shovel for snow.